This post contains affiliate links. Please see our disclosure policy.

 - Mix the Dough Just Enough: When adding in the flour, mix until just combined.
 Fold in the chocolate chunks with a silicone spatula.
 Over mixing the dough increases gluten formation which leads to tougher cookies.

 - Chill the Cookie Dough!
 Refrigerate your dough for at least 3 hours or overnight to firm the butter and deepen the flavors before baking.
-Make sure cookie dough is cold when it goes into the oven to prevent over spreading.
+Make sure the cookie dough is cold when it goes into the oven to prevent over spreading.

 - DON’T Over Bake: Once you seem them start to brown on the edges, take them out of the oven.
 A little soft in the center and firming on the edges is the sign of a perfectly baked cookie.